Please visit our Contract Sales Page for more information.

 Small, non-furniture items are most often delivered by major carriers to your home.
 Large structures and outdoor furniture usually ship with ground shipping companies.
-Furniture and oversized products can be delivered either via curbside delivery or inside delivery.
+Furniture can be delivered either via standard delivery or inside delivery.

 Inside Delivery: This includes our “White Glove Experience.”
 The drivers will take the furniture off the truck and bring it into your home.
 They will unpack it and set it up in the appropriate room.
 They will provide light assembly if needed and will clear away all packaging.
 Note: Drivers will not assemble high chairs, cribs, cradles, wall beds, murphy beds, grandfather clocks, or any wall mounted furniture.